Arkansas Valley (ecoregion): Arkansas River Floodplain (37b)

 The Arkansas River Floodplain ecoregion is characteristically veneered with Holocene alluvium and includes natural levees, meander scars, oxbow lakes, point bars, swales, and backswamps.
 It is lithologically and physiographically distinct from the surrounding uplands of the Arkansas Valley.
 Mollisols, Entisols, Alfisols, and Inceptisols are common; the soil mosaic sharply contrasts with nearby, higher elevation ecoregions where Ultisols developed under upland oaks, hickory, and pine.
 Potential natural vegetation is southern floodplain forest.
 Bottomland oaks including bur oak, American sycamore, sweetgum, willows, eastern cottonwood, green ash, pecan, hackberry, and elm were once extensive.
 They have been widely cleared for pastureland, hayland, and cropland.
 However, some forest remains in frequently flooded or poorly-drained areas.
 In Arkansas, bur oak is most dominant in ecoregion 37b.
 The region covers 415 sqmi in Arkansas and 135 sqmi in Oklahoma.

 A large section of preserved ecoregion is within Holla Bend National Wildlife Refuge and Galla Creek Wildlife Management Area in southern Pope County, Arkansas.
 Near Central Arkansas, Bell Slough Wildlife Management Area, a 2040 acre outcropping of Arkansas River Floodplain wedged between a mountainous section.
 Bell Slough WMA is home to the moist-soil wetlands, bottomland hardwood forest, and prairie attractive to migratory waterfowl along the Mississippi Flyway, as well as upland hardwood and pine forest in a transition zone toward the upland mountains.

 Arkansas Valley Hills (37c)

 The Arkansas Valley Hills ecoregion is underlain by Pennsylvanian sandstone and shale, and is lithologically distinct from Ecoregions 37b and 39.
-Ecoregion 37c is more hilly than the Arkansas Valley Plains (37d) and less rugged than Ecoregions 36, 37a, and 38.
+Ecoregion 37c is hillier than the Arkansas Valley Plains (37d) and less rugged than Ecoregions 36, 37a, and 38.
 Ultisols are common and support a potential natural vegetation of oak–hickory forest or oak–hickory–pine forest; both soils and natural vegetation contrast with those of Ecoregion 37b.
 Today, pastureland is extensive, but rugged areas are wooded; overall, trees are much less extensive than in neighboring Ecoregions 36d, 37a, and 38 but more widespread than in Ecoregions 37b and 37d.
 Poultry operations, livestock farming, and logging are important land uses.
 The region covers 2771 sqmi, entirely within Arkansas.
 Preserved examples of the ecoregion include Cove Creek Natural Area and Woolly Hollow State Park in Faulkner County and Big Creek Natural Area in Cleburne County.